 As a Brit it wasn’t until meeting my American husband that I discovered the buzz-inducing delight of a hot cup of joe.
-I had dalliances with varying forms of coffee in my twenties, but mostly the Mocha Choca Frappuccino kind (aka dessert in a cup), that bore little or no resemblance to the black-as-hell morning elixir that became the lifeblood of my thirties.
+I had dalliances with varying forms of coffee in my twenties.
+But they bore little or no resemblance to the black-as-hell morning elixir that became the lifeblood of my thirties.

 Every night my husband would set up his Mr. Coffee machine (a device that was totally foreign to me) with a mixture of ground coffee beans and espresso.
 And every morning he would wake up to freshly brewed, ridiculously strong coffee, whilst I sipped on my cup of English Breakfast Tea with almond milk.

 As a Holistic Nutritionist I’m passionate about the quality of what goes into my body, and over the years we switched to a low-acid, organic brand that we both loved.
-I justified my coffee addiction as I could list all the antioxidant- and polyphenol-boosting qualities of the black stuff.
+I justified my coffee addiction by listing all the antioxidant- and polyphenol-boosting qualities of the black stuff.
 I could point to numerous studies that showed that coffee drinkers lived longer, and since it was my only real vice, I could validate the three or four large cups I was drinking a day.
-Until I couldn’t.
+Until I couldn't.

 I started experiencing health issues.